ryanmorr/domino/README.md

 vcontainer.setAttribute('foo', 'bar');
 ```

-Pass a DOM element or selector string to get a virtual node for a specific portion of the DOM tree:
+Pass a DOM element or selector string to get a virtual node for a specific element:

 ``` javascript
 // Returns a clone for the `#container` element